The Airbnb effect on Athens

 and a "bloody" lock.

-Since 2015, when there were roughly 2,000 Airbnb apartments in Athens, their number now has risen to a staggering 12,000!
+Since 2015, when there were around 2,000 Airbnb apartments in Athens, that number has soared to a staggering 12,000!

 Don't ruin our city just to spend